 - Basil (once you’ve got your plants established, learn how to prune basil for an amazing yield)

 - Lemon Balm (here’s everything you need to know to grow this fragrant herb)

 - Lemon Verbena

 - Parsley (learn to grow massive bunches of parsley at a time)

 A great way to expand your herb garden is to swap cuttings with friends and neighbors.
 I’ve often asked for cuttings from a friend’s well-established plant, especially if it’s something interesting or something I’m having a hard time finding elsewhere.

 For a thoughtful hostess gift, take cuttings from several varieties of your own herbs and place them in a jar of water.
-In a few weeks your gift recipient will have the makings of windowsill herb garden.
+In a few weeks, your gift recipient will have the makings of a windowsill herb garden.

 Now that you’re an herb propagating master, you could easily keep your neighborhood stocked in cooking herbs.
 Or maybe not.
 But you should definitely consider expanding your culinary herb garden and growing an herb garden specifically for blending your own herbal teas.

 Can’t get enough of propagating new plants?
 Try these 9 Houseplants That Are Ridiculously Easy to Propagate